I don't officially know when my passion for the Buffalo Bills and sports started.

 Nix selected the best-available talent, C.J.
 Spiller, with the No. 9 draft choice, even though Buffalo has two quality running back, Fred Jackson and Marshawn Lynch.

 Everything seemed oddly familiar.
 There was no way this transition was going to work.
 There was no way Bills' fans were going to get excited about the 2010 season.

 However, a couple new things did happen during training camp at St. John Fisher College in Pittsford, NY and the preseason:

-It was Gailey making the players wear pads during the first week of practice.
-That was different from former head coach Dick Jauron
+First: It was Gailey making the players wear pads during the first week of practice.
+That was different from former head coach Dick Jauron.

 Third: The Bill's first-round pick was signed before the start of the regular season.